growthbook/dom-mutator/README.md

 *  Super fast and light-weight (1Kb gzipped)
 *  If an element doesn't exist yet, wait for it to appear
 *  If an element is updated externally (e.g. a React render), re-apply the mutation immediately
-*  Ability to revert a mutation at any time
+*  Ability to remove a mutation at any time and go back to the original value

 `yarn add dom-mutator` OR `npm install --save dom-mutator`.